DhyaanKanoja11/Cards-/Cards-files/Explaination.md

 2. Open the `index.html` file in your web browser or web development environment.

-3. Customize the card content, styles, and GitHub link as needed for your own project.
+3. Customize the Card content, styles, and GitHub link as needed for your own project.

 ## Usage